 “I am very sorry to leave Ireland.
 I have had an extremely pleasant time,” Queen Victoria said at the end of her last official visit to the Emerald Isle in 1900.

-In 2011, a document was auctioned in Ireland outlining the fuss and ceremony surrounding this last visit in 2011.
+In 2011, a document was set to be put to auction in Ireland outlining the fuss and ceremony surrounding this last visit.
 The Irish Office of Public Works (OPW) file included 200 different documents regarding the trip in total including descriptions of the "misplaced" royal yacht and the last-minute preparations.

 Telegrams, going between London and Dublin, show that the royal yacht was "lost" temporarily just days before the 1900 visit.
 The Admiralty in London informed Dublin that the yacht had already been sent.
 The Irish officials responded saying they couldn't find it.
 Two days later a telegram from London arrived admitting that the yacht was, in fact, off the south of England.

 Among the rest of the files, are orders to keep the sound of trains and mail boats to a minimum so as not to disturb Queen Victoria, orders for special flags as well as complaints about a new wooden pier built specifically for her.